tddg/ds5110-spring23/lectures/lec5.md

 In this lecture, you will learn:

 * the basics of parallelism (in Python).
-* how to calculate speedup, strong scaling, and weak scaling.
+* how to calculate speedup, the definition of strong scaling and weak scaling.
 * task-level parallelism in Dask.